techiediaries/techiediaries/_posts/2017/2017-05-25-ionic-3-http-module-rxjs.md

 ## Conclusion

-We have seen how we can use the HTTP module and RxJS library to retrieve data from a remote Rest API server.
+We have seen how we can use the HTTP module and RxJS library to retrieve data from a remote Rest API server in our Ionic 5/Angular project.